Innovate Biopharmaceuticals (INNT) Posts Earnings Results, Meets Expectations

-Innovate Biopharmaceuticals (NASDAQ:INNT) issued its quarterly earnings data on Monday.
-The company reported ($0.11) earnings per share (EPS) for the quarter, hitting analysts’ consensus estimates of ($0.11), Zacks reports.
+Innovate Biopharmaceuticals (NASDAQ:INNT) announced its quarterly earnings results on Monday.
+The company reported ($0.11) earnings per share (EPS) for the quarter, hitting the Zacks’ consensus estimate of ($0.11), Zacks reports.

 A hedge fund recently raised its stake in Innovate Biopharmaceuticals stock.
-Geode Capital Management LLC increased its holdings in Innovate Biopharmaceuticals Inc (NASDAQ:INNT) by 24.9% in the fourth quarter, according to the company in its most recent Form 13F filing with the Securities and Exchange Commission.
-The institutional investor owned 168,422 shares of the company’s stock after buying an additional 33,606 shares during the period.
-Geode Capital Management LLC owned 0.65% of Innovate Biopharmaceuticals worth $389,000 as of its most recent filing with the Securities and Exchange Commission.
+Geode Capital Management LLC lifted its position in shares of Innovate Biopharmaceuticals Inc (NASDAQ:INNT) by 24.9% in the fourth quarter, according to its most recent filing with the Securities and Exchange Commission (SEC).
+The fund owned 168,422 shares of the company’s stock after buying an additional 33,606 shares during the period.
+Geode Capital Management LLC owned approximately 0.65% of Innovate Biopharmaceuticals worth $389,000 as of its most recent filing with the Securities and Exchange Commission (SEC).
 Hedge funds and other institutional investors own 12.26% of the company’s stock.

 Innovate Biopharmaceuticals, Inc, a clinical-stage biopharmaceutical company, develops medicines for autoimmune and inflammatory diseases.
 The company's lead product candidate is INN-202 that has completed Phase 2b clinical trial for the treatment of celiac disease.
 It also develops INN-108, which has completed Phase 1 clinical trial to treat mild-to-moderate ulcerative colitis; INN-217 for the treatment of non-alcoholic steatohepatitis and microbiome; and INN-289 to treat crohn's disease.